microsoft/iot-curriculum/README.md

 Python is a popular language for developing IoT solutions on devices such as the Raspberry Pi.
 It's also popular for data science, and building machine learning models to analyze the data coming from IoT devices.

 * [Azure Python IoT SDK](https://github.com/Azure/azure-iot-sdk-python) - This repository contains code for the Azure IoT SDKs for Python.
-This enables python developers to easily create IoT device solutions that seamlessly connect to the Azure IoTHub ecosystem.
+This enables python developers to quickly create IoT device solutions that seamlessly connect to the Azure IoTHub ecosystem.
 * [Python for beginners video series on Channel9](https://channel9.msdn.com/Series/Intro-to-Python-Development?WT.mc_id=academic-7372-jabenn) - Over the course of a set of videos we're going to show you the ropes of Python development
 * [More Python for beginners video series on Channel9](https://channel9.msdn.com/Series/More-Python-for-Beginners?WT.mc_id=academic-7372-jabenn) - More Python for beginners videos
 * [Take your first steps with Python learning path on Microsoft Learn](https://docs.microsoft.com/learn/paths/python-first-steps/?WT.mc_id=academic-7372-jabenn) - Interested in learning a programming language but aren't sure where to start?
 Start here!
 Learn the basic syntax and thought processes required to build simple applications using Python.